 M.A.
 English.
 Options: Rhetoric and Composition, Literature, Teaching ESL.
-California State Polytechnic University, Pomona: 2012
+California State Polytechnic University, Pomona: Spring 2012.

-Rhetoric, composition, American literature since 1900, critical theory, responsivity, quantum physics, spatial writing theories, critical-democratic pedagogy, geography and identity, autoethnographic writing, discourse communities, continental philosophy, ideology, sophistry, ancient Greek rhetoric and philosophy, ancient Chinese poetry, poetry and poetics
+Rhetoric, composition, American literature since 1900, critical theory, responsivity, quantum mechanics, spatial writing theories, critical-democratic pedagogy, geography and identity, autoethnographic writing, discourse communities, continental philosophy, ideology, sophistry, ancient Greek rhetoric and philosophy, ancient Chinese poetry, poetry and poetics

 While research interests vary with a promiscuous mind, my current interests are rooted in critical theory, philosophies of space and place, and spatial writing theories.
 I am interested in how providing first-year composition students with more “space” in the classroom might enable them to disrupt stagnation and hegemony within composition and neighboring fields, thus affording more avenues for exploring spatialized writing theories and writing as a placemaking technology.
 Such avenues, as Sidney Dobrin agrees, come in part through student experience; thus, I am investigating students’ potential to bring about (r)evolution in the postcomposition turn.
 In this vein, I am discovering how autoethnography, a focus on image, and critical-democratic pedagogy might not only enable growth in composition and poetics, but in teachers’ and individuals’ ability alike to better “inhabit place and encounter difference,” as Nedra Reynolds suggests, thus facilitating more interdisciplinary, student-teacher-citizen dialectics.